All Episodes

 Yeah, so the reason I called today is because you have been talking about commencements and graduation speeches, different college student reactions.

-And something funny happened at my at mine.
+And something funny happened at mine.

-He's the chief investment officer for New York life insurance, I believe.
+He's the chief investment officer for New York Life Insurance, I believe.

-And he was talking about the nineties and how Bill Clinton was president, and then he made a comment that said, Perhaps we'll have a Mrs. Clinton as president this year.
+And then he made a comment that said, perhaps we'll have a Mrs. Clinton as president this year.

 It was crazy.

-The amount of hatred for that woman.
+The amount of hatred for that woman is insane.

-Like I have no doubt Donald Trump will win the millennial vote.
+Like, I have no doubt Donald Trump will win the millennial vote.

-Look, I'm not making I'm not in the prediction business for politics in particular.
+Look, I'm not making, I'm not in the prediction business for politics in particular.

-I think that the electoral map is I don't care who the candidate is.
+I think that the electoral map is, I don't care who the candidate is.

-I think especially the younger generation wants too much for free.
+I think, especially the younger generation wants too much for free.

-Um, and I think that our educational system has destroyed an entire generation of kids and indoctrinated them into socialism.
+And I think that our educational system has destroyed an entire generation of kids and indoctrinated them into socialism.

 It is predictable as one plus one equals two.